 - Thinking differently

-The skunk methodology relies heavily on flow state to reach outcomes quickly.
+The skunk methodology relies heavily on the flow state to reach outcomes quickly.

 - If anything can go wrong, fix it!
 (To hell with Murphy!)